British Studio Pottery and Ceramics.

-David Fry is a leading contemporary ceramic artist and award winning studio potter practicing for over 40 years.
-He has exhibited widely in the UK and abroad and featured in many specialist publications.
+David Lawrence Fry is one of the UK’s leading studio potters practicing for over 40 years.
+He has exhibited widely in the UK and abroad and featured in many specialist publications and has won many awards.
 His studio is based in Newcastle-upon-Tyne in North-East England.
-The aim of his work is to produce beautiful pots that can be loved and also used.
+The aim of his work is to produce beautiful pots that can be loved and used.
 His method of working in high fired stoneware and the nature of the kiln he designed and built and its firing makes every piece a unique work.
 His inspiration comes from the glazes, ideas and simple forms of the early ceramics from Japan, China and Korea, together with a love of English Mediaeval pottery.
 He has spent many years studying and working out recipes for the ancient oriental glazes to which he added his own intuition to increase their depth and beauty, achieving layers of colour within colour.
 He has developed a unique range of Flambe’, Chun, Jun, Wood Ash, Copper Red, Lang-Yao, Shino, Iron Blues and Celadon glazes .
 For further information on the glazes see the Oriental Mystery and Glazes page.

 Visitors are welcome to his studio which is situated in an 18th century courtyard, which interestingly was originally the courtyard of a Roman Milecastle 1800 years ago, part of Hadrian’s Wall, which David himself discovered and proved the line of the Wall though Newcastle.
 The discovery was made during the restoration of a group of buildings which became the Newcastle Arts Centre .
 See the ‘Archaeology’ page and the ‘Tiles’ page for more information.
 For pottery tuition see the classes page For pottery and ceramic repair and restoration - see restoration page.